faekz0r/SmartCharge/README.md

 * awk

-It's mostly written in Bash, because it was the language I was most familiar with when I started this porject.
+It's mostly written in Bash, because it was the language I was most familiar with when I started this project.
 Although I have considered rewriting it in Python, I'm amazed at how much can be accomplished with Bash, especially when complemented by other tools.

 There's also a frontend for it [here](https://github.com/faekz0r/SmartCharge-frontend), which uses some php and js.